tonytruong123/LocationPhoneMode/README.md

 The app will ask the user to allow it to track the user location.
 ![image](https://user-images.githubusercontent.com/96477325/148865931-ce289aba-0596-4682-bc36-7ad728600573.png)

-After you hit the add location button, you will be directed to a new page to type in the location you want and the mode you want your phone to be
+After you hit the add location button, you will be directed to a new page to type in the location you want and pick the mode you want your phone to be
 ![image](https://user-images.githubusercontent.com/96477325/148866051-024bac23-a8a9-40cf-869a-9adbc4d665d0.png)

 The app will compare the result.
 If the result of your current location does not match your requested location, the phone will be automatically turned to default mode